cardano-scaling/hydra/docs/docs/tutorial/index.md

 :::info Where to get funds

-In case you don't have test ada on `pre-production`, you can use the [testnet faucet](https://docs.cardano.org/cardano-testnets/tools/faucet/) to fund your wallet or the addresses above.
+In case you don't have test ada on `preprod`, you can use the [testnet faucet](https://docs.cardano.org/cardano-testnets/tools/faucet/) to fund your wallet or the addresses above.
 Note that due to rate limiting, it's better to request large sums for efficiency and distribute as needed.

 :::